EDUCBA

 • index_name will be the name of the table’s index name.

-• Base_table_name and the columns in bracket is the table for which index is to be created.
+• Base_table_name and the columns in bracket is the table for which the index will be created.

 org.apache.hadoop.hive.ql.index.compact.CompactIndexHandler

-It is important to note that we can create any number and types of indexes for one table.
-But if the same column has multiple indexes created for it, then the index created first will be considered.
+We must note that we can create any number and type of indexes for one table.
+But if the same column has multiple indexes created, then the index created first will be considered.

 • WITH DEFERRED REBUILD: This statement must be present while creating an index because while altering the index later, we will be using this clause.

-We are creating an index on the column days_attended using compact indexing with below query:
+We are creating an index on the column days_attended using compact indexing with the below query:

 create index index_attendance on table mark_sheet(days_attended)